 AdWords: The definitive guide to using keyword match types

 Anyone running an AdWords campaign knows the importance of selecting the right keywords.
 But do you choose the right keyword match type?
-This can have a massive impact on your campaign’s performance, yet I review so many campaigns that don’t use match types at all, or don’t use them in quite the right way.
+There are three main types: broad, phrase and exact match (plus modified broad match which we'll also explain).
+The type you choose can have a massive impact on your campaign’s performance, yet I review so many campaigns that don’t use match types at all, or don’t use them in quite the right way.

-In this article, I’ll explain the differences between the different match types and give you examples of each.
+In this article, I’ll explain the differences between broad, phrase and exact match and give you examples of each.
 Using keyword match types correctly can:

 - extend the reach of your adverts to a wider audience (if maximum exposure is your goal)

 - restrict the reach of your adverts to a more targeted audience (if maximum conversions is your goal)

 - improve the relevancy of the search terms that trigger your ads

 - lower your costs by preventing adverts showing for irrelevant search terms

 - improve your keyword Quality Score

 Each gives you a slightly different level of flexibility and control over the search terms that trigger your adverts.
 You can apply any of these match types to keywords you’re bidding on and, with the exception of modified broad match, you can apply them to negative keywords too.